athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 plot_activity_histograms(subX, suby, 6)

 ```

 Running the example creates three figures, where each figure has with six subplots, one
 for each activity for the first subject in the train dataset.
-Each of
-thex,y, andz axes for
+Each of the x, y, and z axes for

-the total acceleration data have a blue, orange, and green histogram
+the total acceleration data have a blue, orange, and green histogram respectively.
-respectively.
 In the first

-figure, can see that each activity has a different data distribution,
-with a marked difference
+figure, can see that each activity has a different data distribution, with a marked difference

-between the large movement (first three activities) with the stationary
-activities (last three
+between the large movement (first three activities) with the stationary activities (last three
 activities).
-Data distributions for the first three activities look
-Gaussian with perhaps differing
+Data distributions for the first three activities look Gaussian with perhaps differing
 means and standard deviations.
-Distributions for the latter activities
-look multi-modal (i.e.
+Distributions for the latter activities look multi-modal (i.e.
 multiple peaks).

 ![](./images/484-51.png)

 The second figure summarizes the body acceleration distributions per activity.
 We can

-see more similar distributions across the activities amongst the
-in-motion vs. stationary
+see more similar distributions across the activities amongst the in-motion vs. stationary
 activities.
-The data looks bimodal in the case of the in-motion
-activities and perhaps Gaussian
+The data looks bimodal in the case of the in-motion activities and perhaps Gaussian
 or exponential in the case of the stationary activities.
-The pattern we
-see with the total vs.
+The pattern we see with the total vs.

-body acceleration distributions by activity mirrors what we see with the
-same data types across
+body acceleration distributions by activity mirrors what we see with the same data types across
 subjects in the previous section.
-Perhaps the total acceleration data is
-the key to discriminating
+Perhaps the total acceleration data is the key to discriminating
 the activities.

 ![](./images/485-52.png)

-The final figure summarizes the gyroscopic data per activity for the
+The final figure summarizes the gyroscopic data per activity for the first subject.
-first subject.
 We can see

-plots with the similar pattern as the body acceleration data, although
-showing perhaps fat-tailed
+plots with the similar pattern as the body acceleration data, although showing perhaps fat-tailed

-Gaussian-like distributions instead of bimodal distributions for the
+Gaussian-like distributions instead of bimodal distributions for the in-motion activities.
-in-motion activities.

 ![](./images/486-53.png)